azouaoui-med/react-pro-sidebar/README.md

 ## Customization

-We provide for each component `rootStyles` prop that can be use to customize the styles its recommended using utility classes (`sidebarClasses`, `menuClasses`) for selecting target child nodes
+We provide for each component `rootStyles` prop that can be used to customize the styles

+its recommended using utility classes (`sidebarClasses`, `menuClasses`) for selecting target child nodes

 **Example usage**